OscBacon/DishDashDine/phase1/README.txt

 Input format to events.txt:

     *** Please note: We have a class called Actions that writes to events.txt the input you wish to simulate with a simple function call.
-We wrote it so that we could write simulations and test our program more easily, but you are welcome to use it as well if you prefer!
+Unfortunately, as of yet, since we need to save the events.txt file after each input, the Actions.java class is unfortunately not running with high reliability.
+We recommend you follow the template below to manually write to the events.txt file.

     Kitchen inputs: